CoderMahabub/online-edu/README.md

 ### Main Features:

-- Student Can See and Enroll Different Courses.
+- Anyone Can See and Enroll Different Courses.
-- Online Course.
-No need to go anywhere.
-- Lifetime Access
+- This website Doesn't reload whole site while switchng links.
+- Maximum Data Comeing from Dynamically.
+- Everyone can see rating before buying any courses.

 **Don't Forget To Visit OnlineEdu Website**